jerryscript-project/jerryscript/targets/zephyr/README.md

 Application" section in the doc above and check that you can flash your target board.

-Remember to source the Zephyr environment as explained in the zephyr documenation:
+Remember to source the Zephyr environment as explained in the zephyr documentation:

 ```
 cd zephyr-project